paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

 /// Invariant: `HrmpOpenChannelRequests` should contain the same number of items that has `(X, _)`
 /// as the number of `HrmpOpenChannelRequestCount` for `X`.
 HrmpOpenChannelRequestCount: map ParaId => u32;
+/// This mapping tracks how many open channel requests were accepted by a given recipient para.
+/// Invariant: `HrmpOpenChannelRequests` should contain the same number of items `(_, X)` with
+/// `confirmed` set to true, as the number of `HrmpAcceptedChannelRequestCount` for `X`.
+HrmpAcceptedChannelRequestCount: map ParaId => u32;

 /// A set of pending HRMP close channel requests that are going to be closed during the session change.
 /// Used for checking if a given channel is registered for closure.